 When a person with celiac disease ingests gluten, their immune system responds by attacking the protein as well as the lining of their small intestine.
 This causes severe digestive problems and prevents your body from absorbing vital nutrients.

 Celiac disease is hereditary.
 If you have a parent, sibling, or child with the disorder, there is a 10 percent risk that you have it as well.
 According to one study, your risk also rises if you have second-degree relatives, such as cousins or uncles, with the disease.

 There are also non-celiac gluten allergies.
 According to research published in the journal Gut, the number of people with non-celiac gluten allergies may be greater than the number of those with celiac disease.

 The first is wheat allergy; this is a more typical food allergy and is not triggered by barley or rye.
 Wheat allergies are more common in children than adults, and often they will disappear around age three.

 The second type of gluten allergy is known as a non-celiac gluten sensitivity, or NCGS.
 A person with symptoms of a gluten allergy but without celiac biomarkers may have NCGS.

 For several years, there was a debate in the medical community over whether gluten sensitivity existed.
 Recent research, however, has established that it is a separate condition from both celiac disease and wheat allergy.

-All three types of gluten allergy can cause gastrointestinal symptoms, such as indigestion, diarrhea, and vomiting.
+All three types of gluten intolerance can cause gastrointestinal symptoms, such as indigestion, diarrhea, and vomiting.

 A wheat allergy may cause swelling, hives, or rashes.
 If severe, it can also result in more dangerous reactions, such as trouble breathing or a loss of consciousness.